ghent360/Marlin/README.md

 Forst thing first - this code does not yet work.
 I was recently only able to compile it without errors, so don't get your hopes up.

-I'm using Arduino 1.8.5 with a slightly modified version of the official STM32 support library.
+I'm using Arduino 1.8.5 with the official STM32 support library from this link https://github.com/stm32duino/Arduino_Core_STM32
-My modified core support library can be found here: https://github.com/ghent360/Arduino_Core_STM32

-I have opened a PR to merge the changes in the official STM32 repo.
-The original STM32 core support can be found here: https://github.com/stm32duino/Arduino_Core_STM32

 You can compile the code with the Arduino IDE, but I found that process to be quite unfriendly, so I use the stm32f4.sh script to invoke the arduino compiler from the command line.
 The script is coded to my linux machine folders, so you'll have to adapt it to your environment.